DumbDogDiner/pterodactyl-eggs/README.md

 # pterodactyl-eggs

-[WOP] Custom eggs for the pterodactyl daemon.
+Custom eggs for the pterodactyl daemon.